VirusTotal/yara-x/site/content/blog/leveraging-macho-module/index.md

 ```

 # Conclusion

-There are many features and structures parsed with the `macho` module in YARA-X, and only a subset of them were covered in this blog post.
-To fully explore what is possible with the `macho` module, please consult the [`macho module documentation`](https://virustotal.github.io/yara-x/docs/modules/macho/).
+There are many features and structures parsed with the `macho` module in YARA-X,
+and only a subset of them were covered in this blog post.
+To fully explore what
+is possible with the `macho` module, please consult the [documentation]({{<
+ref "macho.md" >}}).